vipulnaik/diet-exercise-health/notes/2024-04-30-urgent-care-visit-and-tests.md

 Around 3 PM, I arrived at the urgent care and went to one of the counters.
 I had to show an ID proof and insurance proof, then had to sign a few documents, after which I was directed to wait in the waiting room area.
+I believe this was also the time when I was asked about my ongoing medications and allergies, though I'm not totally sure.
 Something about the air made me a little bit irritated in the eyes and throat in the beginning, but within a few minutes I was fine.
 I then waited in the waiting room area.

 The person at the checkin confirmed that the urgent care visit itself didn't have an associated copay for my insurance.
 However, followup